ludocode/ghost/README.md

 ## Ghost

-Ghost is a header-only portability and boilerplate library for C. It's a bit like a "Boost for C".
+Ghost is a header-only portability library for C. It's a bit like a "Boost for C".

 ## Introduction

-Ghost is useful for making extremely portable configure-free programs and libraries in C. Ghost wraps the ugly differences between language standards, compilers, operating systems and CPU architectures so you don't have to.
-It brings platform-specific extensions to all platforms wherever possible, and provides common features like math, serialization, and simple containers that are generally useful in any software project.
+Ghost is useful for making extremely portable configure-free programs and libraries in C. Ghost wraps the ugly differences between language standards, compilers, operating systems and CPU architectures, and brings platform-specific extensions to all platforms wherever possible.

 What behaviour do you need for `realloc(p, 0)`?
 Ghost has all the variations.
 Do you want your threads to return `int` or `void*`?
 Ghost has both.
 What prototype do you want for `qsort_r()`?
 Ghost implements them all.
 Use whichever you like on any platform.